rchain/rchain/rholang/reference_doc/primitives/README.md

 }
 ```

-URIs are also used with rholangs name registry TODO link to section on registry.
+URIs are also used with rholangs name registry.
+Read more about the [name registry](../registry/).
 ```rholang
 new someNameCh, lookup(`rho:registry:lookup`) in {
   lookup!(`rho:registry:edcaf122143g13241gd34132b4324b213b4gd`, *answerCh) |